elastos/Elastos.NET.WebRTC.iOS.SDK/README.md

 =====================

 ## Introduction
-Elastos WebRTC is the WebRTC framework over Elastos Carrier network, which for now, supports basic features of Audio/Video communication as well as data communication over DataChannel.
+Elastos WebRTC is the WebRTC framework over Elastos Carrier network, which supports basic features of Audio/Video communication and data communication over DataChannel.

-This is the repository of WebRTC iOS SDK over Carrier network.
-With that, it's available for developers to implement VoIP applications on Android/iOS mobile platforms over Carrier network.
+This is the repository of WebRTC iOS SDK over the Carrier network.
+With that, it's available for developers to implement VoIP applications on Android/iOS mobile platforms over the Carrier network.

 ## Build from source
 ### Install Pre-Requirements
-Please be sure you have **cocoapods** installed on your macOS device, otherwise run the following comand to install it:
+Please be sure you have **cocoapods** installed on your macOS device.
+Otherwise run the following comand to install it:
 ```shell
 $ gem install cocopods
 ```